rsg-iik/SQL-projects/README.md

 # SQL-projects
-Analyzing CIA Factbook data
-In this project, I wiwoll rk with data from the CIA World Factbook, a compendium of statistics about all of the countries on Earth.
+Analyzing CIA Factbook data - SQL fundamentals project In this project, I will work with data from the CIA World Factbook, a compendium of statistics about all of the countries on Earth.
 The Factbook contains demographic information like:

 population - The population as of 2015.